mosaan/releio/docs/CHAT_SESSION_PERSISTENCE.md

 The goal of this milestone is to integrate the database persistence into the message send and receive flow, so that every message the user sends and every response the AI generates is automatically saved to the database.
 At the end of this milestone, you will be able to have a conversation, restart the app, and see the entire conversation history restored.

-This milestone has three parts: saving user messages, saving assistant messages, and saving tool call results.
+This milestone has four parts: saving user messages, saving assistant messages, saving tool invocation results, and hydrating the UI when switching sessions.

 **Part 1: Save user messages immediately when sent.**

 Find the code in the renderer that handles the user sending a message.
 This is likely in `src/renderer/src/lib/useAIStream.ts` or a similar file, or in a component that calls the AI streaming function.
 When the user presses send, the code typically constructs an array of message objects and calls a function like `window.api.streamAIText(messages, options)` to start the AI stream.

 Modify this code to first save the user message to the database before starting the stream.
-Extract the user's input text, construct an `AddMessageRequest` object with `role: 'user'` and `parts: [{ type: 'text', content: userInputText }]`, and call `await window.api.addChatMessage(request)`.
+Extract the user's input text, construct an `AddMessageRequest` object with `role: 'user'` and `parts: [{ kind: 'text', content: userInputText }]`, and call `await window.api.addChatMessage(request)`.
 This returns a message ID.
 You can store this ID if needed, but it's not critical.
 Now the user message is persisted immediately.

 **Part 2: Save assistant messages when streaming completes.**

 During streaming, the backend publishes events like `aiChatChunk` (text chunk), `aiToolCall` (tool invocation), `aiToolResult` (tool output), and `aiChatEnd` (stream complete).
 The renderer listens to these events and accumulates the data in memory to build up the assistant's message incrementally for display.

 Find the code that listens to these events (probably in the same file as Part 1).
 When the `aiChatEnd` event fires, you know the assistant message is complete.
 At this point, construct an `AddMessageRequest` with `role: 'assistant'` and a `parts` array containing all the parts that were streamed.
-For text, create a `{ type: 'text', content: accumulatedText }` part.
-For each tool call that occurred during streaming, create a `{ type: 'tool_call', toolCallId, toolName, input }` part.
+For text, create a `{ kind: 'text', content: accumulatedText }` part.
+For each tool call that occurred during streaming, create a `{ kind: 'tool_invocation', toolCallId, toolName, input }` part.
+Include any inline `tool_result` parts if the SDK emits them; otherwise the backend will create them when the actual tool output arrives.
 Call `await window.api.addChatMessage(request)` to save the complete assistant message.

 Now when the user sends a message and the AI responds, both messages are saved to the database.

-**Part 3: Save tool call results as they arrive.**
+**Part 3: Save tool invocation results as they arrive.**

 When the `aiToolResult` event fires during streaming, the backend has finished executing a tool and has the result.
 The renderer displays this result in the UI (usually by updating a tool call card to show the output).
-Modify the event handler to also call `await window.api.updateToolCallResult({ toolCallId, output, status: 'success' })` (or status: 'error' if the tool failed).
-This saves the result to the `tool_call_results` table immediately.
+Modify the event handler to also call `await window.api.recordToolInvocationResult({ toolCallId, output, status: 'success' })` (or status: 'error' if the tool failed).
+This writes to the `tool_invocations` table (updating status, timestamps, and result payload) and ensures the related `tool_result` part becomes visible in the transcript.

 **Part 4: Load messages when switching sessions.**